top of page

 But God had other plans

-So I was supposed to be a NFL star but I guess God had other plans.
-After my third reconstructive knee surgery playing college ball I realized my destiny was in my other passion, Music.
+I was supposed to be an NFL star, but I guess God had other plans.
+After my third reconstructive knee surgery playing college ball, I realized my destiny was in my other passion—music.

-I came to NYC on my 23rd B-day in 2002.
-I literally had $50 and moved into a room in a house on 224th and Whiteplains Rd. in the Bronx.
-The lady that owned the house was 90+ years old and her name was Mother White.
-The room was $150 a week and she treated me like her son.
+I came to NYC on my 23rd birthday in 2002 with just $50 and moved into a room in a house on 224th and White Plains Rd. in the Bronx.
+The house was owned by a 90+ year-old woman named Mother White.
+The room cost $150 a week, and she treated me like her son.

-I got a job at Spofford Juvenile facility that I had applied for online when I was in Cleveland (my hometown) plotting how I would take over the Music Industry.
-I worked there and saved every penny I made.
-That means no movies, dates or clothes shopping.
+I got a job at Spofford Juvenile Facility, a position I’d applied for online while in Cleveland (my hometown), planning how I would take over the music industry.
+I worked there and saved every penny I made—no movies, no dates, no shopping.

-By early 2003 I saved enough money to get a commercial space and build a studio.
-I got a broker because I still didn't know that much about NYC.
-All I knew was midtown was two expensive and no one would take the studio serious if it wasn't in manhattan.
-The broker found a place in Harlem on 125th and I thought that was great because everyone was talking about how Harlem was becoming the place to be since the Clinton's had bought a house up there.
+By early 2003, I had saved enough to get a commercial space and build a studio.
+I hired a broker because I didn’t know much about NYC.
+All I knew was that Midtown was too expensive, and no one would take the studio seriously if it wasn’t in Manhattan.
+The broker found a spot on 125th Street in Harlem, which I thought was perfect.
+Everyone was talking about Harlem being the place to be, especially since the Clintons had bought a house there.

-I was so happy I got the space but per usual God had other plans.
-Due to a mixup about the buildings 24hr accessibility policy I was forced to give back the space.
-Low and behold God had a place in midtown that of course was out of my price range waiting for me..
-Thats the short of how I ended up on 39th and 8th.
+I was so happy to get the space, but God had other plans.
+Due to a mix-up about the building’s 24-hour accessibility policy, I had to give it up.
+Lo and behold, God had a place in Midtown waiting for me—out of my price range, of course—but it was exactly where I needed to be.
+That’s how I ended up on 39th and 8th.

-I started building Brown Sugar Recording Studio in April 2003 and it didn't open until May 2004.
-I sweat, bled, cried & lost 30lbs building that space.
-All I had was a Home depot DIY book and some cheap tools from the Odd Jobs that used to be on the corner of 39th street.
+I started building Brown Sugar Recording Studio in April 2003, and it didn’t open until May 2004.
+I sweat, bled, cried, and lost 30 pounds building that space.
+All I had was a Home Depot DIY book and some cheap tools from an Odd Jobs store on the corner of 39th Street.

-Those where hard times.
-I had given up my room in the Bronx because I could no longer afford it while trying to pay studio rent and buy material to construct my facility.
-I was homeless; sleeping mostly in my 1990 Izuzu rodeo under the 7 train in queens.
+Those were hard times.
+I gave up my room in the Bronx because I couldn’t afford it while paying studio rent and buying materials to construct the facility.
+I was homeless, mostly sleeping in my 1990 Isuzu Rodeo under the 7 train in Queens.
 Why not sleep in the studio?
-Well parking in the city costs more than I was paying for my room in the Bronx for starters.
-Also I was still working 8hr-16hr shifts at Spofford so didn't have time to just park in queens take a train back to the city, do construction just to take the train back to queens to drive to work.
+Parking in the city cost more than my old room in the Bronx, and I was still working 8-16 hour shifts at Spofford.
+I didn’t have the time to commute back and forth between Queens and Manhattan.
 I was barely getting enough sleep as it was.

-Fast forward through a lot of struggles and some stories you wouldn't believe and in 2005 I was actually running a successful studio in NYC.
-I was still homeless and maybe not all the way caught up on rent but I hadn't been evicted.
-Successful right?
+Fast forward through a lot of struggles and unbelievable stories, and by 2005 I was running a successful studio in NYC.
+I was still homeless and behind on rent, but I hadn’t been evicted.
+That’s success, right?

-I took his advise and a year later a space three times the size (and the price) with a wall of windows with a view of Times Square became available.
+When I told the building owner—whom I was good friends with by then—that I wanted the space, he said no. He didn’t think I was ready to take on more.
+Since he was a friend, I bit my tongue.
+A year later, a space three times the size—with a wall of windows overlooking Times Square—became available.
 Look at God.
-When I approached the owner about taking over a bigger more expensive space he didn't even flinch.
-He gave me his blessings and off I went back into DIY construction mode.
-This time I had enough space to build 2 and I named them Ebony and Ivory.
+When I approached him about this bigger, more expensive space, he didn’t even flinch.
+He gave me his blessing, and I got back into DIY construction mode.
+This time, I built two studios and named them Ebony and Ivory.

-When I met with Craig Calman, the CEO of Atlantic Records he told me that in order to do the deal I had to be included.
-He suggested that I be written in as an A&R/talent scout.
-I agreed and and here we are three years later.
-I've built another studio bringing the total to 4 and have learned more about the Music Industry than I had in my 10yrs prior to the deal combined!
+When I met Craig Kallman, the CEO of Atlantic Records, he insisted that I be included in the deal as an A&R/talent scout.
+I agreed, and three years later, I had built another studio—bringing the total to four—and learned more about the music industry in that time than I had in the previous decade combined.

-I now have a new bigger vision that I'm just waiting for God to swat down and say he has something even bigger in mind.
+Now, I have a bigger vision, and I’m just waiting for God to swat it down and show me something even greater.

 bottom of page